realityforge/Quake-III-Arena/engine_api.md

 * Has a built-in rpc library with massive numbers of supporting tools provided by the community such as [grpcui](https://github.com/fullstorydev/grpcui) (An interactive web UI for gRPC, along the lines of postman), [grpcurl](https://github.com/fullstorydev/grpcurl) (Command-line tool for interacting with gRPC servers like cURL).
 * Already built as part of our build infrastructure as it is used by various tools including Bazel.

-#### Cap’n Proto
+#### FlatBuffers

 * Like Protobuf but substantially lower CPU usage and fewer allocations as message format is efficiently mapped to an in-memory layout.
-* The serialised message format is less efficient than protobuf but only marginally so unless many versions are supported.
-* It has a vaster smaller ecosystem outside of C++ and even the C++ ecosystem is smaller than Protobuf.

-#### FlatBuffers

-* Similar CPU and memory allocation efficiency to `Cap'n Proto` but maintained by Google.
+* Larger message formats that `Protobuf`.
 * "Clumsy" to use from within the application and requires much boilerplate.
-* Better than the other toolkits when loading large volume of data (i.e. asset loading)
+* Better than the other toolkits when loading large volume of data (i.e. asset loading).

+#### Cap’n Proto

+* Similar CPU and memory allocation efficiency to `FlatBuffers`.
+* The serialised message format is less efficient than other toolkits if unset fields are present in message.
+Can also tweak message format (i.e. padding) to increase efficiency compared to `FlatBuffers`
+* It has a vaster smaller ecosystem outside of C++ and even the C++ ecosystem is smaller than `Protobuf`.
+The ecosystem is larger than `FlatBuffers`

 ### Challenges